Conservative platform Parler says it warned FBI of ‘specific threats of violence’ ahead of Capitol riot

 The bureau and other federal law enforcement agencies, such as Capitol Police, have faced criticism for not reacting more aggressively to intelligence that seemed to indicate the possibility of violence on Jan.
 6. The matter is now being investigated by the inspectors general for several federal agencies.

-Three days before the riot, a Capitol police intelligence report prepared three days before the riot warned of a violent scenario in which “Congress itself” could be the target of angry Trump supporters, and the day before, the FBI’s Norfolk field office prepared a document explicitly warning that extremists were preparing to travel to Washington to commit violence and “war.”
+A Capitol police intelligence report prepared three days before the riot warned of a violent scenario in which “Congress itself” could be the target of angry Trump supporters.
+The day before, the FBI’s Norfolk field office prepared a document explicitly warning that extremists were preparing to travel to Washington to commit violence and “war.”

 Officials have said that in the weeks leading up to the rally, the bureau was mindful of online chatter suggesting possible violence, and agents even visited some far-right extremists, hoping to learn more about their plans and dissuade them from coming to D.C.